What is Mocha?

 What are the differences between a mocha and a cappuccino?

-Both the Mocha and the Cappuccino, along with many other different coffee drinks, are espresso-based beverages that include steamed milk, but other than that, they are pretty different.
+Both the Mocha and the Cappuccino, along with various other coffee drinks, are espresso-based beverages that include steamed milk, but other than that, they are pretty different.
 A cappuccino is an espresso with steamed milk and a good amount of frothed milk.
 Mocha is an espresso with chocolate and steamed milk and only a small amount of milk froth.
 As a result, the cappuccino has a lighter texture and stronger coffee flavor.
 Mocha has a denser, creamier texture and a prominent chocolate flavor accompanying the coffee.

 A mocha more closely resembles a latte than a cappuccino, though there are also differences.
 Learn all about it in our mocha vs latte article.